OlivierGaland/CashFactory/README.md

 Installation (you can open www/index.html file to have a more interactive install section) :

-- Install linux OS on your host machine (a low consuming and cheap linux compatible box)
+- Install linux OS on your host machine (a low consuming and cheap linux compatible box if you want a dedicated computer) or you can use an already set linux server running 24/7 as this software is very low ressources consuming.
 - Download CashFactory latest release : wget https://github.com/OlivierGaland/CashFactory/archive/refs/tags/v0.2.tar.gz , then uncompress : tar -xvf v0.2.tar.gz
 - Go into created directory : cd CashFactory-0.2
 - Run install script (Need to run it as sudo -supervisor-) : sudo ./setup.sh